milovanovic/fft2rd/README.md

 ## Overview

 Be sure that chipyard uses the newest version of rocket-dsp-utils tool!
+This is important becacuse of the ShiftRegisterMem object.
 Work in progress.

 ### TODO: